kovidgoyal/kitty/docs/protocol-extensions.rst

     <ESC>[59m

+The underline color must remain the same under reverse video, if it has a color, if not, it should follow the foreground color.

 To detect support for this feature in a terminal emulator, query the terminfo database for the ``Su`` boolean capability.